cran/MiscMetabar/README.md

 Softwares.

 Biological studies, especially in ecology, health sciences and taxonomy, need to describe the biological composition of samples.
-During the last twenty years, (i) the development of DNA sequencing, (ii) reference databases, (iii) high-throughput sequencing (HTS), and (iv) bioinformatics resources have allowed the description of biological communities through metabarcoding.
-Metabarcoding involves the sequencing of millions (*meta*-) of short regions of specific DNA (*-barcoding*, Valentini, Pompanon, and Taberlet (2009)) often from environmental samples (eDNA, Taberlet et al. (2012)) such as human stomach contents, lake water, soil and air.
+Over the last twenty years, (i) the development of DNA sequencing, (ii) reference databases, (iii) high-throughput sequencing (HTS), and (iv) bioinformatics resources have enabled the description of biological communities through metabarcoding.
+Metabarcoding involves the sequencing of millions (*meta*-) of short regions of specific DNA (*-barcoding*, Valentini, Pompanon, and Taberlet (2009)) often from environmental samples (eDNA, Taberlet et al. (2012)) such as human stomach contents, lake water, soil, and air.

-`MiscMetabar` aims to facilitate the **description**, **transformation**, **exploration** and **reproducibility** of metabarcoding analysis using R. The development of `MiscMetabar` relies heavily on the R packages [`dada2`](https://benjjneb.github.io/dada2/index.html) (Callahan et al.
+`MiscMetabar` aims to facilitate the **description**, **transformation**, **exploration** and **reproducibility** of metabarcoding analyses using R. The development of `MiscMetabar` relies heavily on the R packages [`dada2`](https://benjjneb.github.io/dada2/index.html) (Callahan et al.
 2016), [`phyloseq`](https://joey711.github.io/phyloseq/) (McMurdie and